MyPriority Short-term plans

 If you're considering a short-term health insurance plan, it's important to understand what you're buying to make an informed decision.
 While these plans can be a cost-effective option, they are designed to offer temporary and flexible health coverage.

-As a reminder, short-term health insurance plans are not required to comply with certain federal market requirements for health insurance, including those contained in the Affordable Care Act (ACA), do not cover pre-existing conditions and limit coverage to 185 days out of any 365-day period (about 6 months).
+As a reminder, short-term health insurance plans are not required to comply with certain federal market requirements for health insurance.
+This includes those contained in the Affordable Care Act (ACA), they don't cover pre-existing conditions and they limit coverage to an initial coverage period of three months, with a total duration (including renewals and extensions) not exceeding four months per 365 days.

 FAQs